-The MyJMH Patient Portal is available to all JMH patients allowing you to access your personal health information such as labs and radiology as well as connect with your health care team online.
+The MyJMH Patient Portal is available to all JMH patients allowing you to access your personal health information such as labs and radiology results, see upcoming appointments or request a new appointment, as well as connect with your health care team online.

 There are 3 ways to sign up for your MyJMH Patient Portal:

-- 1. Self-enroll online at: https://johnsonmemorialhospital.ighealth.com/self-enroll. - 2.
-Call the JMH Release of Information staff at 317-736-3573 and request an invitation to enroll.
+- 1. Self-enroll in MyJMH Portal - 2.
+Contact the JMH Release of Information office at 317.736.3573 and request an Invitation to Enroll